 It’s no secret that iodine plays an important role in hormone production and has a special relationship with the thyroid.
-What’s discussed much less is that, for women, the ovaries contain the second highest concentration of iodine in her body (behind the thyroid).
+What’s less discussed is how important iodine is for women’s health.
+The ovaries contain the second highest concentration of iodine in her body (behind the thyroid).
 Thus, it goes without saying that maintaining normal iodine levels is a must for promoting the health of the ovaries.
 This importance is compounded as research has linked iodine deficiency to polycystic ovary syndrome, also known as PCOS.

 Background: The Problem of Iodine Deficiency

 Before we look at how PCOS relates to iodine deficiency, it’s important to lay groundwork and understand that even though iodine deficiency has long been written off as a third world problem, it exists everywhere, including the USA.
 Most people don’t hear a lot about iodine aside from a periodic glance at “iodized salt.”
 Nice try, but a 2008 study found that less than half of tested table salt met FDA requirements for iodine content.
 If you’re counting on iodized salt to provide all your iodine, you’re coming up short.